-He was playing violin at aged four and wrote his first composition at five.
+He was playing the violin at aged four and wrote his first composition at five.
 His compositions quickly developed, and by eleven he wrote his first four piano concertos, including piano concerto no. 1 in F major.

 Chopin gave his first piano concert in Warsaw when he was seven, while at the same time composing his first pieces.
-His earliest surviving manuscript is from 1821, when he was eleven.
-As a child performer he was popular among the aristocracy in Warsaw, including grand duke Constantine of Russian Poland.
+His earliest surviving manuscript is from 1821 when he was eleven.
+As a child performer, he was popular among the aristocracy in Warsaw, including grand duke Constantine of Russian Poland.

 According to a hand-written history of Bellini’s early life, he was capable of singing an aria at eighteen months old.
 He began studying music theory at two and was playing the piano the following year.
 He went on to produce his first compositions when he was six.

-Milanollo was born in to a poor family and played concerts in several European countries, including Italy, England and the Netherlands by the time she was ten.
+Milanollo was born into a poor family and played concerts in several European countries, including Italy, England, and the Netherlands by the time she was ten.
 During her childhood, she also performed with Johan Strauss.
 She taught her younger sister Maria to play too, and she also emerged as a child prodigy.

-At four, he received his first lessons from his mother, and by aged thirteen he was accepted to study at the St Petersburg conservatory, where he spent ten years.
+At four, he received his first lessons from his mother, and by aged thirteen he was accepted to study at the St Petersburg Conservatory, where he spent ten years.
 He produced his first compositions at five.
 By his early 20s, he had already established his reputation as an extremely talented pianist.